Swift Modules and Imports

 What are Initializers in Extensions?

-Extensions can add convenience initializers to types to simplify their creation.
+Extensions allow you to add convenience initializers to types.

 Syntax